SteveBronder/ideas/yae.md

 4. It should have a nice API like Eigen

 - I'd like to make it somewhere between blaze and Eigen.
 Like Eigen, I like the idea of forcing users to use an array wrapper for array like operations.
 Unlike Eigen, I prefer we use free functions instead of member functions.
-In the example below we make a tensor, use the pipe operator to perform array an exponential and sum, and then the sum sum is computed and added to an expression for a tensor multiplication.
+In the example below we make a tensor, use the `to_array()` and then C++23's pipe operator to element-wise exponentiate and sum the tensor.
+Then the sum sum is computed and added to an expression for a tensor multiplication.

 ```c++
 using yae::Tensor, yae::Dynamic, yae::Index, yae::Options;